 The jacket is single-breasted with notch lapels, the left lapel adorned with a white carnation to celebrate the day.
 There is a 2-button front, but Tony wears it proudly open the whole time.
 It has a welted breast pocket and straight hip pockets with flaps.
 The jacket also has 3-button cuffs that appear to be functioning surgeon’s cuffs.

-The suit also consists of a 6-button single-breasted vest with a notched bottom and flat front trousers with plain-hemmed bottoms.
+The suit also consists of a 6-button single-breasted vest with a notched bottom and reverse-pleated trousers with side pockets and plain-hemmed bottoms, worn with a slim tan leather belt.

-Underneath, and best seen when he is on the phone with Sosa during the montage, Tony wears a white formal shirt with attached wingtip collars and rounded cuffs.
+Underneath, and best seen when he is on the phone with Sosa during the montage, Tony wears a white formal shirt with an attached wing collar and rounded cuffs.
 The cuffs close with a single button, which is less formal than single or double cuffs that are traditionally worn with formalwear.
 His bow tie is dark red silk.

-We only get a brief glimpse at Tony’s feet, but he appears to be wearing a pair of beige leather laced dress shoes.
+We only get a brief glimpse at Tony’s feet, but he appears to be wearing a pair of tan leather oxfords.

 Where Tony really goes nuts is his jewelry.
 Probably the most decked-out, accessory-wise, of any BAMF on this site, Tony wears no less than six pieces of jewelry during his wedding, obtaining the sixth – his plain gold wedding band – on the wedding day.